bogdannadev/wbs-backend/README.md

 ## Project Overview

 BonusSystem is a comprehensive platform that allows different user roles (buyers, sellers, admins, etc.) to interact with a bonus point system.
-It follows a Vertical Slice Monolith with BFF (Backend for Frontend) architecture using .NET 9 and Supabase as the backend service.
+It follows a Vertical Slice Monolith with BFF (Backend for Frontend) architecture using .NET 9 with PostgreSQL as the backend database.

 ## Architecture

 - **Architecture Style**: Monolithic with Modular Design
 - **API Pattern**: Backend for Frontend (BFF) with Vertical Slices
 - **Technology Stack**:
-  - Backend: .NET 9, Supabase (PostgreSQL)
+  - Backend: .NET 9, PostgreSQL
-  - Authentication: Supabase Authentication with JWT
+  - Authentication: JWT Authentication

 ## Project Structure

 - **BonusSystem.Api**: Web API with BFF implementation
 - **BonusSystem.Core**: Domain models and business logic
-- **BonusSystem.Infrastructure**: Supabase integration
+- **BonusSystem.Infrastructure**: Data access and external services integration
 - **BonusSystem.Shared**: DTOs and shared utilities

 ## Development Environment Setup